catid/calico/README.md

 The timer on each side will finish, and each side will ratchet its decryption keys.
 Now the old key is completely erased by both sides.

-After about another minute the initiator will rekey again.
+After about another minute the initiator will rekey again as soon as it notices that the responder had flipped its Ratchet bit.
+This prevents the initiator from rekeying too fast: The responder's Ratchet bit flip serves as an acknowledgement to the initiator enabling it to rekey again.

 ## Discussion